Post-Acute Withdrawal Syndrome is not a term many people are familiar with, although most know about the symptoms.

 5. Backtracking

 Reflect on the symptoms you have experienced.
 Make note of when they began and reflect on what you can do to turn them off.
-Recall specific symptomatic episodes, and identify what may have caused them and what helped resolve them.
-What actions could you take to help prevent future episodes or end them more quickly?
+Recall specific symptomatic episodes and analyze what may have caused them and what helped resolve them.

-After detox has been completed, transitioning to a residential addiction treatment program will offer the most effective way of recovering and staying on track to lessen the chances of relapse.
+After detox has been completed, transitioning to a residential addiction treatment program will offer the most effective way of recovering and staying on track to reduce the chances of relapse.

 An inpatient program will also offer therapies and tools to alleviate many of the psychological symptoms of withdrawal.